adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 contourpoint 2
 ```

-**Note:** Since CFF OpenType fonts do not specify contour point indexes, a
+**Note:** Since OpenType-CFF fonts do not specify contour point indexes, a
 `<contour point>` may be used only with TrueType OpenType fonts.

 <a name="2.e.vii"></a>